thepeacockproject/peacockprojectorg/docs/intel/faq.md

         -   Refer to [this example image](https://media.discordapp.net/attachments/839264571990343681/985885230634242048/unknown.png) for what to write in the `Start Server.cmd`.
         -   Refer to [this example image](https://media.discordapp.net/attachments/839264571990343681/992523717869568050/unknown.png) for what to type into the Peacock Patcher.

-**Feature Request FAQ**

--   To be very clear: Completing challenges and normal progression are currently not supported, although planned for the future.
-Peacock will give you all unlocks right away (that you are eligible for based on DLC you have purchased).
--   Before asking any questions about Ghost Mode, escalations, user contracts, elusive targets, please check the [Custom Content Page](https://thepeacockproject.org/wiki/custom-content) as well as the [Ghost Mode Page](https://thepeacockproject.org/wiki/ghost-mode/).
--   Peacock is not responsible for any compatibility issues between any third party game modifications and Peacock.
-    -   You can consider asking mod creators to add a plugin functionality to their mod to make it work with Peacock, as was done with Sarajevo Six mod, for instance.

 -   Question not answered in FAQ above?
 Ask in the Peacock Discord `#help` channel (https://thepeacockproject.org/discord)
     -   Be prepared to provide:
         -   Screenshots of Peacock Server running in the terminal